Payzone-UK/scottish_power_mock_api/README.md

 # Mock Soap API for the Scottish Power API

+[ Update: See the README.md in the Product Server Repo for info about running Postman tests,  (tests/postman/README.md) ]

 This node server mocks the Scottish Power interfaces for end to end testing of the product server.

 It will respond to 251 (prepayment) and 253 (reversal) requests, with successful results.